MrAlecJohnson/reading/README.md

 # README
 ## PLAN

+* check I'm using button_to for the download link

 * more dashboard data: top authors and books by year published
 * Add tags
 * Add comments